Skip to site navigation

 Seller field guide

-Selling a Palms Place condo — what our listing team does before MLS goes live
+Selling a Palms Place condo in Las Vegas — what our listing team does before going live

 Generic Las Vegas seller pages talk about “maximum exposure.”
 This guide explains how we prepare Palms Place listings when units mix furnished turnovers, rental history, and owner-occupant layouts—work Dr. Jan Duffy leads as listing specialist for the tower.